Linus-Mussmaecher/mooeye/README.md

 # MooEye - A ggez-based UI library

-This is a very simple UI library to be used with the [ggez game library](https://github.com/ggez/ggez).
-I wrote this for my own projects and as a challenge.
+This is a very simple UI library building upon [ggez game library](https://github.com/ggez/ggez).
+It was originally written for personal use with my own Rust gamedev projets.
 The whole library is very much work-in-progress.

 ## UI Features

- * Static UI that communicates with each other via a message-based system.
+ * Static UI that communicates with itself via a message-based system.
  * Can use ggez image and text objects as UI elements.
  * Can order elements in multiple types of boxes, alignments, and dynamic sizing.
  * Can add tooltip to elements.
  * Caching of element positions means a recalculation of dynamic element positions is only neccessary when the window size changes or the UI elements themselves change.
  * Transitions system to change layout, look and content of the UI while running.
-For larger changes of the structure, I suggest a complete re-build of the UI (similar to how an immediate UI rebuilds every frame).
-Not for performance, but code-readability.
+For larger changes of the structure, a complete re-build of the UI (similar to how an immediate UI rebuilds every frame) is suggested.
- * Message based communication featuring both internal (clicks) and external (what ever your gamestats wants to tell the UI) messages that can initiate transitions using a customizable message handler.
+ * Message based communication with both internal (a user clicks a button) and external (a resource amount in your game changes) sources.
+Messages are handled internally with a customizable message handler, allowing you to change the look and content of your UI to react to user interaction or game state changes.
+All internal messages are also returned from the message handling function of your top UI element, allowing your game state to react to user inputs.

  ## Additional Features

- * Stack-based scene Manager to make working with multiple scenes in one game significantly easier.
+ * Stack-based scene manager eases the work with multiple scenes in a single game significantly by handling changes of main game state and appropriate drawing of (stacked) scenes.
  * Sprite struct automates drawing an animated sprite with multiple variants (e.g. an attacking, walking, ... character) and can be loaded from a single spritesheet file.

  ## TODOs

- * More types of containers.
-    * Container that helps with drag & drop
+ * Drag & Drop
+ * Overhaul the current tooltip implementation using z-levels.
  * Examples & usage guides.
  * More extensive documentation.
  * Possibly docs.rs and crates.io releaes.

  ## Maintenance

  I am maintaining this project mostly for my own purposes.
 You may not actually want to use this, but hey, it's public.
-Bug fixes are not guaranteed and features may be lacking.
+Bug fixes are not guaranteed and features ~~may be~~ are lacking, as they are most precisely what I wanted from a UI library, which may not neccessarily be what you want.

  ## How to use

+ TODO

  ### Dynamic sizing rules

+ The following rules guide how an element in MooEye tries to size itself.

  #### Outer bounds: